Guidelines on the Use of Perfumes and Scented Products

 Susceptible individuals can experience a variety of symptoms, including headache, sore throat, runny nose, sinus congestion, wheezing, shortness of breath, dizziness, anxiety, anger, nausea, fatigue, mental confusion and an inability to concentrate.
 Although the mechanisms by which fragrance chemicals act to produce symptoms are not yet understood, the impact on all those affected can be quite severe, resulting in great difficulty in work and study activities.

-In order to protect those individuals with fragrance sensitivities and to possibly prevent others from developing such sensitivities, the University is asking for voluntary cooperation towards a scent-reduced environment.
+In order to protect individuals with fragrance sensitivities and to prevent others from developing such sensitivities, the University is asking for voluntary cooperation towards a scent-reduced environment.
 Faculty, staff, students and visitors are strongly encouraged to avoid or reduce the use of fragranced products, and to replace them with unscented alternatives.
 This is a request to voluntarily refrain from chemical-based scented products, and not a ban on scented products.

 What is the University doing about it?